 9. John Day Fossil Beds National Monument

-At #9 on our list of the Top 10 Historic Sites In Oregon we have the John Day Fossil Beds National Monument.
+Oregon is a state with geologic wonders and one of our favorites is our next site.
+At #9 on our list of the Best Historic Sites In Oregon is the John Day Fossil Beds National Monument.

 8. Ice Age Floods National Geologic Trail

-Coming in at #8 on our top ten list is the Ice Ages Floods National Geologic Trail.
+At #8 on our list of the Best Historic Sites In Oregon is Ice Age Floods National Geologic Trail.

 There Are Some Wonderful Museums For You To See

 Well, maybe school’s not entirely out.
 There are some wonderful museums for you to visit to learn more about this amazing story.
 They include the following:

 - Idaho-Museum of North Idaho, 115 Northwest Blvd, Coeur d’Alene, ID 83814, (208) 664-3448

 - Montana-Montana Natural History Center, 120 Hickory St # A, Missoula, MT 59801, (406) 327-0405

 - Oregon-Columbia Gorge Discovery Center, 5000 Discovery Drive, The Dalles, OR 97058, (541) 296-8600